EricLBuehler/mistral.rs/docs/ANYMOE.md

 AnyMoE is technique to dynamically and efficiently create MoE models.
 By providing a set of experts and a small pretraining dataset, you can create an MoE.

 ## Dataset
-Currently, AnyMoE expets a CSV dataset with 2 columns: `prompt` and `expert`.
+Currently, AnyMoE expects a CSV dataset with 2 columns: `prompt` and `expert`.
 For example:
 ```csv
 prompt,expert
 Discuss the impact of Renaissance art on modern aesthetics,0